 Your treatment will vary, depending upon the severity of your injury.
 Grade 1, 2, and most Grade 3 injuries can be treated conservatively with rehabilitation.
 A sling may help to control painful movements.
 Initially, you will need to limit activity, especially reaching overhead, behind your back, or across your body.
 Your doctor will prescribe exercises as an important part of your rehab.
 Consistency with a rehab plan avoids long-term problems.
 Initially, using an ice pack for 10-15 minutes each hour may help to limit swelling and pain.

 Some mild separations will heal by themselves within a week or two.
 More significant injuries can take longer.
 Your limited shoulder ability ranges between one and eight weeks.
-Also, patients who have suffered a significant amount of ligament damage may have a permanent bump on their shoulder, regardless of treatment.
+Patients who have suffered a significant amount of ligament damage may have a permanent bump on their shoulder, regardless of treatment.
 Yet this bump does not usually cause ongoing problems.